Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: The broken-phase flipped N2HDM

-The most interesting part of the coupling is Higgs $H_i$ to the massive gauge bosons, the quarks, and the leptons.
+The most interesting part of the couplings are the CP-even Higgs $H_i$ to the massive gauge bosons, the quarks, and the leptons.
 The reduced coupling of Higgs $H_i$ to the massive gauge bosons $V=W,\ Z$ ($C_{H_iVV}$) can be given by